networkoptix/nx_open/vms/server/nx_metadata_sdk/files/readme.md

 ## License

-The whole contents of this package, including all C/C++ source code, is licensed as Open Source under the terms of Mozilla Public License 2.0: www.mozilla.org/MPL/2.0/, see the license text in `license_mpl2.md` file in the root directory of this package.
+The whole contents of this package, including all C/C++ source code, is licensed as Open Source under the terms of Mozilla Public License 2.0: www.mozilla.org/MPL/2.0/, with the possible exception of certain files which may be licensed under the terms of other open-source licenses explicitly referenced in those files.

+See the license texts in `license_*.md` files in the root directory of this package.

 ---------------------------------------------------------------------------------------------------
 ## Introduction